opensafely-core/opensafely-vscode/README.md

 This is a VSCode extension for working with the [OpenSAFELY](www.opensafely.org) tools.

-Currently, it supports debugging [ehrQL](https://docs.opensafely.org/ehrql) variables and displaying the dataset produced from an ehrQL dataset definition, using a set of dummy data tables.
+Currently, it supports debugging [ehrQL](https://docs.opensafely.org/ehrql) variable, tables and datasets produced from ehrQL dataset definition files, using a set of dummy data tables.

 Note that this extension can only be run with dummy data, as a local debugging tool.